zilinli0130/LeetcodeAlgorithmSolution/Sorting/215. Kth Largest Element in an Array/README.md

 We could maintain a min heap with size of `k` and loop through the array.
 The `Kth` largest element would be the top element of the min heap after finishing the loop.

-Follow-up: Binary Search (Searched by Value)
+Follow-up 1: Binary Search (Searched by Value)

-if we assume that the number `m` is the `kth` largest element, then the count of numbers which are greater than or equal to `m` must be greater than or equal to `k`.
+If we assume that the number `m` is the `kth` largest element, then the count of numbers which are greater than or equal to `m` must be greater than or equal to `k`.
 Ohterwise, the number `m` must not be the `kth` largest element.

 ```